ClassicOldSong/Blyde/README.md

 Then you can get the fresh-built ES5lized `blyde.js` and minified `blyde.min.js` at the `dist` folder

 **Note:** Warning and error messages were removed from the minified version

-## WARNING
-Plugin API is still under development, be careful when trying to make a new plugin before Blyde commits its first release.

 ## TBD
 - [x] Plugin API